 Bruce Fisher, Board Chair, retired in June 2014 after 26 years as Executive Director of Huckleberry Youth Programs in San Francisco and now is a consultant to the agency.

-Joy Kruth, Board Treasurer, is a consumer retail brand strategist with Bullish, a branding agency and early stage investing firm specializing in consumer goods, and has been an ASAP volunteer for two years.
+Joy Kruth, Board Vice-Chair, is a consumer retail brand strategist with Bullish, a branding agency and early stage investing firm specializing in consumer goods, and she has been an ASAP volunteer for two years.

 Sarah Dey Burton, Board Secretary, is the global practice area director of Bain & Company’s customer strategy & marketing practice.